 I focused on the girl, wondering what the hell she could be thinking… and I realized I had no idea.
 The shock redoubled on itself and I instantly wanted to be alone with the girl.
 I wanted to hear nothing, as I had company and I wanted to taste the girl's salty flesh and drink from her saccharine veins.
 I wouldn't hear her thoughts of the one's she'd leave behind.
 I wouldn't hear her last regrets as the spark of her life drained into me.
 I might be free from my guilty thoughts after killing her; she'd seem less real, without her last thoughts running through my head.

 Jasper lunged and pulled me from the girl, I didn't fight, I let him pin me as he called out to the girl.
 "Run!"
-I laid limp, my back in the dirt and Jasper forearm across my chest in a crouch.
+I laid limp, my back to the asphalt and Jaspers forearm across my chest in a crouch.
 Her clear brown eyes reflected the moon as she stared into my own eyes; it took her a moment to realize she'd been told to get out of here.
 The girl took off, and I watched her retreating form as my mouth snarled, my fangs stayed extended.
 I could still smell her here.

 I snorted, sitting up as Jasper moved off me.
 So many sensations surrounded me that I lost track of how long Jasper and I sat encircled by pieces of Werewolves and blood.
 My fangs didn't retreat, and I often glanced in the direction the girl ran.
 Jasper stayed as silent as he could with his mind still rambling, before time caught up with us.

 My fangs were still stiff, as the sun trapped us in a musky basement.
-I'd like to say we were dead to the world when the sun is high and daunting but that is not the case.
-It would be too kind to sleep, there is no possibility of dreams and no possibility of rest.
+I'd like to say we were dead to the world when the sun is high and daunting but no. It would be too kind to sleep, there is no possibility of dreams and no possibility of rest.

-Vampires have little restrictions, except waiting out the day, in a damp, abandoned basement almost every night is tiresome and tedious.
-There is nothing to keep you busy, vampires can't stay in one place very long, and having worldly possessions losses its meaning.
-The days seem longer than the nights, and the prospect of Alaska and six months of night is very inviting to us, if only there were more food options up in the blistering cold.
+Vampires have little restrictions, but waiting out the day, in a damp, abandoned basement each night is tiresome and tedious.
+There is nothing to keep you busy, vampires can't stay in one place long, and having worldly possessions losses its meaning.
+The days seem longer than the nights, and the prospect of Alaska and six months of night is inviting, if only there were more food options up in the blistering cold.